ChiefBodo7/Starminer-Blueprint-Save-Merger/README.md

 WHAT IT DOES

-- Automatically looks for your live base save at:
+- Automatically looks for your Blueprint save at:
   %LOCALAPPDATA%\ILLSpace\Saved\SaveGames\Blueprints.sav

 - Loads that file as the default base when the app opens.